Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Formation of educational and cognitive interest;

-Formation of general educational skills and abilities;
+Formation of general educational skills;

-The adequacy of self-esteem;
+Adequacy of self-esteem;

-The manifestation of creativity in various activities.
+Expressing creativity in various types activities.

-The process of educational and cognitive activity will be perfect only when the assessment does not complete it, but accompanies it at all stages.
+The process of educational and cognitive activity will be perfect only when assessment does not complete it, but accompanies it at all stages.

 2) the student’s trust in the teacher and his grades.